Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-3/lecture-materials/intro-to-javascript-objects.md

 - Later, we'll learn how _Classes_ are used

-- Using `Object.create` is not very common and won't be used during SEI, but as always, you're encouraged to research it
+- Using `Object.create` is not very common and won't be used during SEIR, but as always, you're encouraged to research it

 <br>
 <br>